 whether there would be long term adverse effects in exposing

 embryos for 5 days to the environment.
 At the same time, it

-would be important to note that there has been
+to note that there has been

 no increase in abnormalities in Blastocyst babies as compared

 Who would qualify for Blastocyst Culture?